Monkey selfie copyright dispute: Background

 Slater gave further description on his website and in other media accounts, saying he and a guide followed the monkeys for three days, gaining their trust on the second day.
-According to Slater, in his attempts to get photographs of the monkeys, he found that they were fascinated with the camera and the camera gear and kept playing with it, but they also kept trying to run off with the camera.
-Slater further stated in a 7 August 2014 Amateur Photographer follow-up article that "I wanted a close-up image but I couldn't do it.
-They were too nervous, so I had to get them [the monkeys] to come to the camera without me being there and get them to play with the release, which they did".
-He added: "They were looking at the reflection in the lens, which they found amusing".
+According to Slater, in his attempts to get photographs of the monkeys, he found that they were fascinated with the camera equipment and kept playing with it, but they also kept trying to run off with the camera.
+Slater wrote in a 7 August 2014 Amateur Photographer follow-up article: "I wanted a close-up image but I couldn't do it.
+They were too nervous, so I had to get them [the monkeys] to come to the camera without me being there and get them to play with the release, which they did ...
+They were looking at the reflection in the lens, which they found amusing."
 In an attempt to get a portrait of the monkeys' faces, Slater said he set the camera on a tripod with a large wide-angle lens attached, and set the camera's settings to optimize the chances of getting a facial close up, using predictive autofocus, motor drive, and a flashgun.
 Slater further stated that he set the camera's remote shutter trigger next to the camera and, while he held onto the tripod, the monkeys spent 30 minutes looking into the lens and playing with the camera gear, triggering the remote multiple times and capturing many photographs.
 The session ended when the "dominant male at times became over excited and eventually gave me a whack with his hand as he bounced off my back".
 Slater also said in a 28 July 2017 Vice magazine interview that some news outlets were misreporting how he obtained the selfie, but he went along with it because it was "a bit of fun and some good publicity for the conservation cause".